If You've Got Trouble: Aborted release

 "If You've Got Trouble" was prepared for release in 1984 for the Sessions album.
 Geoff Emerick edited the arrangement, swapping the verses around and knocking around 20 seconds off the running time.
 After the release of Sessions was blocked by the surviving Beatles, this version was subsequently widely bootlegged until the unedited version was released on Anthology 2.

 Critical reception

 Music critic Ian MacDonald said the song was "the only unmitigated disaster in the Lennon–McCartney catalogue", and criticised its lyrics and melody.
 Beatles' historian Mark Lewisohn agreed, saying it was "not one of the better Lennon–McCartney numbers ... nor was it brilliantly performed."
+Starr's own spoken interjection before the guitar break, "Oh, rock on, anybody," is thought to be his own spontaneously-expressed unenthusiastic opinion of what he was singing.
 George Harrison stated that "it's the most weird song...it's got stupid words and is the naffest song.
 No wonder it didn't make it onto anything."
 AllMusic critic Richie Unterberger gave a more favourable assessment, remarking that "For all its lack of seriousness, 'If You Got Trouble' [sic] is hummable, likable, and performed with good-natured spirit."